NVIDIA/nvbmc-docs/security/spdm-solution.md

 for deamon and it is not a part of the official SPDM specification.

 We assume that spdm deamon will be configured using a dedicated configuration file.
 Additionally, it will support run-time parameters.
+This approach should provide better means for development, testing and verification.
+However, it should be also possible to set default spdmd values using yocto meta-layers, so configuration file usage could be omitted.

 Note that the below specification may be adjusted during the implementation phase.